 Before sending code to production, we test software to find any mistakes, holes, or missing requirements and correct them.

-With Cypress, an open source test-runner, you can run your projects in a robotic browser much like a user would.
+With Cypress, an open-source test-runner, you can run your projects in a robotic browser much like a user would.
 With Cypress, we can specify what the browser should do like as open a URL, click a button, finish and submit a form, etc and verify that each action is matched with the appropriate result.

 "Time travel" is another amazing element of Cypress.
 We can see every test we've written on Cypress' automated browser, and we can just mouse over them to view a graphical representation of the outcome.
 Knowing what's breaking and when it's breaking is incredibly helpful.

-Cypress is mostly used for end-to-end testing since it can quickly analyse entire features, despite the fact that it can also be used for unit and integration testing.
+Cypress is mostly used for end-to-end testing since it can quickly analyze entire features, despite the fact that it can also be used for unit and integration testing.
 Cypress may be used to test anything that runs in a browser, making it simple to integrate with React, Angular, Vue, and other frameworks.
 Contrary to Jest and React-Testing-Library, Cypress does not include create-react-app by default.
 However, we can quickly install it using NPM or your preferred package manager.

 |If you want to enrich your career and become a professional in Cypress, then enroll in "Cypress Training".
 This course will help you to achieve excellence in this domain.|